lisr-pcx/cpp-snake-vscode-win-sample/README.md

 ### Build project

-Click the PLAY icon (top right corner).
+Click the `PLAY` icon (top right corner).

-Choose the compiler **g++ ...** available.
+Choose the available compiler **g++ ...** from the list.

+The program is compiled and executed.
-The "DEBUG CONSOLE" on the bottom will show your output.
+The DEBUG CONSOLE on the bottom will show your output.

 For *building multiple source files* change the building args inside ".vscode/tasks.json".
 On g++ section change from `"${file}"` to `"*.cpp"`